yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 When flushing HTML content early, you are committing to a certain HTTP response code, typically 200 OK.
 But the eventual response may end up having a different status code, perhaps a 404 or a 500 error if the server failed to find the required information in the database.
-In such a case, you would have to redirect or modify the content using JavaScript, to show the error.
-But because that content was served with a 200 response code, search engines may not recognize it as error content, and that error content may find itself in search results.
+In such a case, you would have to redirect or modify the content using JavaScript to show the error.
+But because that content was served with a 200 response code, search engines might not recognize it as error content, and that error content may find itself in search results.
 It also means we need to bake that eventual error logic into our client-side application logic, in order to make sure the negative user impact of that redirection is as unnoticeable as it can be.